theronhitchman/euclidean-geometry/class/index.md

 > **Question AC:** (Cohen) Suppose an equilateral pentagon has two known congruent angles.
 Are there any other sufficient criteria for being regular?

+### October 26

+>**Conjecture AD:** (Ancona-Goedken) The circumcenter of a triangle lies inside/on/outside of a triangle exactly when the triangle is acute/right/obtuse, respectively.